rya-sge/access-denied/_posts/2026-07-30-rundler-alchemy-erc4337-bundler.md

 A bundler occupies an uncomfortable position in [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337).
 It spends its own ETH to submit a transaction containing other people's user operations, and it is reimbursed only if those operations validate on-chain.
 Everything between accepting an operation and being paid for it is the bundler's problem: deciding what to admit, predicting what will still be valid several seconds later, and getting a transaction mined at a price that leaves a margin.

 Rundler is Alchemy's answer, written in Rust and running in production behind their Bundler API.
 This article walks through how it is built — the three tasks it splits into, what the mempool actually checks, how bundles are proposed and submitted, and how it estimates the three gas limits that ERC-4337 makes the client's responsibility.
+The standard itself, and the roles around the bundler, are covered in [ERC-4337: Account Abstraction Using Alt Mempool]({{site.url_complet}}/2025/05/02/erc-4337-overview/).

 > This article has been made with the help of [Claude Code](https://claude.com/product/claude-code) and several custom skills